duggachandrasekhar/Address-Rest-Service/README.md

-Address Service
+# REST API (Address Service):

-This service provides endpoint for Address service to retrieve addresses of particular country eg: US, CA
+This service provides REST endpoint for Address service to retrieve addresses of particular country eg: US, CA

-## Prerequisites for Development
+## Prerequisites for Development:

-## Building
+### Building
 Use maven to build the service from command line by running the following command at the root of the directory of the project:
 `mvn clean package`

 Once build is complete, the runtime application is available in target directory

- ## Running
+ ### Running
  ### As Spring boot jar
  If you want to run the service locally, simply run the following at the command line from root directory of the project